2lovearuzhan/nlp/README.md

-# nlp
+# Sentiment Analysis
-This is a Sentiment Analysis project using Natural Language Processing techniques VADER and RoBERTa.
-Here I compare the latter 2 in their sentiment recognition accuracy.
+This is a Natural Language Processing project where I compare the 2  NLP techniques: VADER and RoBERTa.
+I evaluate their sentiment recognition accuracy on the Amazon review dataset.